Be Safe, Buy REITs

 The most durable property types are cell towers and data centers.
 Both should have no changes to near-term earnings due to COVID-19.
 Long term, this could be beneficial as any increase to working from outside of the office would necessitate investment in the cloud and stronger mobile networks.

-Industrial, gaming, office, self storage, timber, single family residential, and multifamily residential will feel some short term effects, but should recover back to 2019 levels fairly quickly relative to other property types.
+Industrial, gaming, office, self storage, timber, single family residential, and multifamily residential will feel some short-term effects, but should recover back to 2019 levels fairly quickly relative to other property types.

 Since gaming REITs have triple net leases with casino operators, they may have little to no effect on earnings provided the duration of this pandemic allows for a return to normal operations by the end of the summer.
 Even if they must remain closed and government stimulus funds available cannot help them endure, these properties are essential for their businesses and would likely be affirmed in the unlikely case of a bankruptcy.

-Office REITs have long term leases with high quality tenants; while we expect new leasing to fall below expectations, we expect current tenants to continue to pay rent unless they also file for bankruptcy, using it as a mechanism to downsize and/or close operations.
+Office REITs have long-term leases with high quality tenants; while we expect new leasing to fall below expectations, we expect current tenants to continue to pay rent unless they also file for bankruptcy, using it as a mechanism to downsize and/or close operations.
 Energy markets such as Houston carry additional bankruptcy risk to the decline in oil prices, which will have a much longer lasting effect on demand.
 As of March 30, 2020, the Chilton REIT Composite has approximately 0.1% exposure to the Houston office market.

 Industrial properties will have some fallout from industries that are dependent upon a strong economy.
 However, the e-commerce secular trend will likely gain steam from a 'stay at home' order.
 Additionally, the pitfalls of the 'just in time' supply chain has demonstrated just how little protection exists when the economy suffers such a disruption.
 We believe this will lead to a comprehensive review and subsequent investment in logistics real estate, potentially at the expense of brick-and-mortar retail.